Aloekior/WINDOWs/README.md

 # WINDOWs

-A project based on Raspberry-like combined with ESP8266 Arduino-like microcomputers to track the state of opened windows in a whole floor.
+A project based on ESP8266 microcontrollers to track the state of opened windows on a floor.

 ## Server Installation